How Hastings Overland Generated Buzz with their Launch StrategyJanuary 22, 2019, Kyla Steeves

 Growing up in a tourism household, Webster had traveled lots, so that was already a passion of his.
-But it wasn’t until he experienced a few self-drive adventures abroad that he got inspired to start his own overland travel company.
+But it wasn’t until he experienced a few self-drive adventures abroad that he thought about starting an outdoor adventure company.

 Similar to a trip he had done in East Africa, he traveled Mongolia by road and stayed in yurts to have a local, authentic experience.
 From there, he journeyed through Vietnam and India by motorcycle.
 Compared to other trips and tours he had done in the past, self-driving travel made it feel like he was on an adventure the entire time.

 This new-found passion led him to look up this method of travel in other places — including back home in British Columbia.
 When he found out there wasn’t anything like that offered, he got going on his business idea.